marcuscraske/marcuscraske-dot-com/content/blog/2025-12-09-smart-home-rebuild/_index.md

 ## Istio
-We'll install Istio, as it has many useful features.
-One of the main features we can use is [Gateway API](https://istio.io/latest/docs/tasks/traffic-management/ingress/gateway-api/), so we can have multiple services under the same hostname, but different paths.
+We'll install [Istio](https://istio.io/), a Kubernetes operator, as it has many useful features.

+One of the main features we can use is
+[Gateway API](https://istio.io/latest/docs/tasks/traffic-management/ingress/gateway-api/), so we can have multiple services under the same hostname, but different paths.